 - Get Close.
 Get as close to your subject as possible.
 Try to make the subject comprise at least 25% of the image area.
 Don’t use the zoom feature on iPhone to make the image bigger.
 That won’t help when you go to edit the picture.
 You need to get as physically close to the subject as possible.
 Camera phones take photos at relatively low resolution or about 96 dots per inch.
 If you try and enlarge a tiny spot of an image in your photo, you just get a blob of square pixels.

-- Take the Shot.
+Get Close!
+Try to make the subject of your photo at least 25% of the image.
+It helps the picture quality when you go to crop the subject of your picture. - Take the Shot.
 If you see something interesting, just take a photo.
 You can always delete duplicates or stupid photos.
 Whenever I tell myself, “I’ll take the picture on the return trip.”, either I forget, I don’t see the subject, or the light has changed.
 Even if the picture doesn’t look good when you first take it, you can fix a lot of issue when you edit it later.

-- Take lots of Photos.
+Using Instagram editing options, I was able to lighten the shadows on Freckles the horse and sharpen the image.
+I did not use a flash. - Take lots of Photos.
 Don’t take just one photo, take lots of photos of the same subject.
 I’ll usually take at least three to five pictures of the same subject.
 Because I take most of my pictures on hikes while I’m not wearing my eyeglasses, and everything is mostly blurry on the little iPhone, I snap multiple images from different angles hoping one looks good and is in focus.

-- Tap the Glass.
+If you try to enlarge a subject that is too small in the original photo, it just turns out blurry.
+Get close so when you crop the photo, the subject is still crisp and sharp. - Tap the Glass.
 Tap the image on the iPhone viewer to set the auto focus and light balance.
 If you have an image with sharp shadows, take a picture where you tap the shadow area, this will overexpose the image, but it may still work when you edit the photo.
 The more pictures you take the greater the selection you have to create a great photo.

-- Don’t Flash It.
+Most close up shots are blurry.
+Insect photos don’t always meet my 25% image size rule of thumb.
+But if the image is in focus, you can crop the insect to a decent size.
+The antennae and fur of the bumble were enhanced using the Structure and Sharpen features of Instagram. - Don’t Flash It.
 These mobile phones are so good at compensating for low light conditions.
 There is almost no reason to use the flash.
 More often than not, using the flash just destroys a good picture by making harsh shadows or weird lighting.
 The flash feature is best used on people outside to fill in areas of dark shadows.

-- Crop and Edit.
+While overcast marine layers usually make photos better by reducing harsh shadows, they can leave the photo looking washed out.
+I sharpened the image and increased the saturation to make the red tile roofs of Fort Cronkhite in the Marin Headlands pop out along with some green wetlands and lichen on the rocks. - Crop and Edit.
 Virtually every photo can be improved by cropping and editing it.
 Some photos just suck until you apply some enhancements to make the subject pop out of the picture.
 There are lots of apps for editing photos but I usually use Instagram because the controls are easy to understand and adjust.
 The best way to learn how the adjustments work is by playing with them.
 I rarely use the filters provided by Instagram or other applications.
 I prefer to make my own minor adjustments until I am satisfied with the image.
 What I’ve learned is that the image you capture on your iPhone holds a lot more information than what you can actually see.
 Consequently, you can create an almost entirely different looking picture from the one you took.

 Brightness: adjusts the brightness or exposure, helpful for revealing items caught in the shadows